pedrohoppe88/pedrohoppe88/README.md

 # Olá seja bem vindo ao meu git hub
 I am a student at the CTISM school - Colégio Técnico Industrial de Santa Maria, enrolled in the course of computer science for the web

+information

+information

 ### information